-JACKSONVILLE, Fla. - The Jaguars made a few roster moves before the start of joint practices with the Tampa Bay Buccaneers Monday.
+JACKSONVILLE, Fla. - The Jaguars made a pair of roster moves before the start of joint practices with the Tampa Bay Buccaneers Monday.

 The team waived/injured cornerback Josh Johnson and replaced him on the roster with the signing of tight end David Grinnage.